SwettSoquelHS/chemotaxis-tpipitone/README.md

 * You can use the mouse buttons to adjust the bias towards or away from the mouse.
 * You can modify your class so the bacteria have a finite lifespan and can reproduce.
 * You can simulate other organisms besides bacteria and even have multiple types of organisms like a predator and prey.

+* dist(x1, y1, x2, y2 ) - reports the distance between two points
+  * eg) dist(0,0, 3,4 );  //The distance from the origin to the point 3,4
+* mousePressed, is a boolean available in processing. true/false
+* mouseX, mouseY - reports the current coordinates of the mouse position
+  * Note, if the mouse is beyond the canvas it simply reports the mouseX/mouseY position last seen
+  * unless you click on the canvas and drag to off the canvas

 Samples of Student Work